Guy Pratt: Career

-In 1986 the Smiths' bassist Andy Rourke was arrested on drug possession charges shortly before the band was scheduled to leave for its North American tour in support of The Queen Is Dead.
-Expecting that Rourke would thus be denied work visas for the U.S. and Canada, the band's guitarist, Johnny Marr, asked Pratt to step in.
-He spent nearly two weeks with Rourke and the band, learning bass lines and rehearsing, but shortly before the band was to leave Britain Rourke received his visas, and there was no need for Pratt to go.
+In 1986, the Smiths bassist Andy Rourke was arrested on drug possession charges shortly before the Smiths were scheduled to leave for a North American tour in support of The Queen Is Dead.
+Expecting that Rourke would be denied work visas for the U.S. and Canada, the guitarist, Johnny Marr, asked Pratt to step in.
+Pratt spent nearly two weeks with the band, learning basslines and rehearsing.
+Shortly before the band was to leave Britain, Rourke received his visas and Pratt was not required.